 In essence, the log-likelihood function has two components: the volatility part, which contains terms in D_t ; and the correlation part, which contains terms in R_t .
-In the first stage of the estimation, n univariate GARCH(1,1) estimates are obtained, which produces consistent estimates of timevarying variances (D_t) .
+In the first stage of the estimation, n univariate GARCH(1,1) estimates are obtained, which produces consistent estimates of time-varying variances (D_t) .
 In the second stage, the correlation part of the log-likelihood function is maximized, conditional on the estimated D_t from the first stage.

-We use rolling historical correlation, exponential smoother with 0.94 smoothing parameter, dynamic conditional correlation by log-likelihood for integrated process and dynamic conditional correlation with integrated moving average estimation to analyze the dynamic properties of the relevant variables.
+We use rolling historical correlation, exponential smoother and dynamic conditional correlation by log-likelihood for mean-reverting model estimation to analyze the dynamic properties of the relevant variables.